-7 Core Physics Courses (may not be double counted in any other category):

-PHY 201/General Physics I
+7 Core Physics Courses (may not be double counted in any other category): PHY 203/Physics I for Physicists or 201/General Physics I

-PHY 202/General Physics II

-PHY 306/Mathematical Physics

-PHY 321/Modern Physics PHY 356/Thermal Physics PHY 401/Classical Mechanics

-PHY 421/Electromagnetic Theory I

-- 5 Physics Options: Must be 200-level or higher physics (PHY prefix) courses and satisfy the following: - •One course must have a lab component; - •Independent research may be one of these courses, but does not satisfy the requirement for a lab-based option course; - •The 5 courses may not double-count in any other category, with the exception of the capstone course. - 2 Correlates: MAT 127/Calculus A and MAT 128/Calculus B (or AP credit). - 5 Specialization Options: - •Any courses from the School of Science or Engineering; these will be Biology and Chemistry courses - •At least two must be 200-level or higher; - •One of these five courses may be independent research; - •The 5 courses may not double-count in any other category, with the exception of the capstone course. - 1 Capstone: PHY 493 or PHY 451.
+- PHY 204/Physics II for Physicists or 202/General Physics II - PHY 306/Mathematical Physics - PHY 321/Modern Physics - PHY 356/Thermal Physics - PHY 401/Classical Mechanics - PHY 421/Electromagnetic Theory I - 5 Physics Options: Must be 200-level or higher physics (PHY prefix) courses and satisfy the following: - •One course must have a lab component; - •Independent research may be one of these courses, but does not satisfy the requirement for a lab-based option course; - •The 5 courses may not double-count in any other category, with the exception of the capstone course. - 2 Correlates: MAT 127/Calculus A and MAT 128/Calculus B (or AP credit). - 5 Specialization Options: - •Any courses from the School of Science or Engineering; these will be Biology and Chemistry courses - •At least two must be 200-level or higher; - •One of these five courses may be independent research; - •The 5 courses may not double-count in any other category, with the exception of the capstone course. - 1 Capstone: PHY 493 or PHY 451.
 This course may also be counted toward Physics Option or Specialization Option courses.

-Suggested 3 Year Course Sequence for the Seven-Year BS/MD Program in Physics:
+Suggested 3 Year Course Sequence for the Seven-Year BS/MD Program in Physics